rust-lang/book/second-edition/nostarch/chapter15.md

 `Rc::downgrade` function to create a `Weak` reference to `branch` from the `Rc` in `branch.`

-When we print out the parent of `leaf` again, this time we'll get a `Some` variant holding `branch`.
-Also notice we don't get a cycle printed out that eventually ends in a stack overflow like we did in Listing 15-14: the `Weak` references are just printed as `(Weak)`:
+When we print out the parent of `leaf` again, this time we’ll get a `Some` variant holding `branch`.
+Also notice we don’t get a cycle printed out that eventually ends in a stack overflow like we did in Listing 15-14: the `Weak` references are just printed as `(Weak)`: